munnak20/QnA-Bot/README.md

 http://localhost:8000/api/search
 ```

-Type in the queries in the queries.py file and run it:
+Open new terminal and type in your queries in the queries.py file and run it:
 ```pip
 python queries.py
 ```